juregrandovec/express-api/README.md

 # express-api
-A simple express JS APIcreated with the purpose of learning Node
+A simple express JS API with MVC pattern